-Whenever the name “Monstera Deliciosa” comes up, the first vision in everyone’s mind is broad leaves with unique holes in them.
-This plant is exactly as stunning and visually pleasing as people say it is because of its unique appearance.
+What are the aerial roots on Monstera deliciosa good for, and what should you do with them?
+Whenever the name “Monstera deliciosa” comes up, the first vision in everyone’s mind is broad leaves with unique holes in them.

-The Monstera Deliciosa plant belongs to the Araceae family that is known for its unique flowers that bloom before the fruit on the plant starts to develop.
-The flower present on Monstera Deliciosa has a leaflike appearance that surrounds the fruit and is most commonly known as a spathe.
+The Monstera deliciosa belongs to the Araceae family, known for its unique flowers that bloom before the fruit on the plant starts to develop.
+The flower on Monstera Deliciosa has a leaflike appearance surrounding the fruit and is most commonly known as a spathe.

-What Do You Do with Monstera Deliciosa Aerial Roots?
+What To Do with Monstera deliciosa Aerial Roots?

-The aerial roots of your Monstera Deliciosa have the main job to support your plant and help it to attach to other plants and objects.
+The aerial roots of your Monstera deliciosa have the main job of supporting your plant and helping it to attach to other plants and objects.

-Some Monstera Deliciosa owners do not like the look aerial roots present as they are long, stringy, and messy.
-If you have aerial roots growing out of your pot that are falling onto the ground, then you can trim them back.
+Some plant owners do not like the look of aerial roots present as they are long, stringy, and messy.
+If your pot has aerial roots falling onto the ground, you can trim them back.

 Trimming the aerial roots close to where they are attached to the stem will not harm your plant, but they will eventually grow back.

 Monstera Deliciosa is a climbing plant that continuously tries to support itself.
-If the aerial roots bother you, then you can also look into other plants that do not need support, for example, Pothos.
+If the aerial roots bother you, you can also look into other plants that do not need support, such as Pothos.

-If the plant becomes too heavy, then it can snap from the stem area.
+The plant can snap from the stem area if it becomes too heavy.
 It is recommended you use a totem pole to support.
 It can be covered in sphagnum moss so that your Monstera Deliciosa can attach to it and grow.

-Once you have put the support into its place.
-You will then have to gently tie up the stem to the pole, and this will encourage the aerial roots to attach to it.
+Once you have put the support into its place, you will have to gently tie up the stem to the pole, encouraging the aerial roots to attach to it.

-You will have to occasionally mist the pole to keep it moist.
+You will have to mist the pole to keep it moist occasionally.
 Misting it will create an environment similar to the one your Monstera Deliciosa maybe have gotten if it was grown on trees in the wild.

-If you provide your Monstera Deliciosa with a moss pole, then it will encourage the aerial root to grow upwards on the pole rather than staying on the ground.
+Providing your Monstera Deliciosa with a moss pole will encourage the aerial root to grow upwards on the pole rather than staying on the ground.
 This will also give your plant a cleaner look and encourage it to grow tall instead of wide.

-The method you choose is of your personal taste and the space you have for your plant.
-But remember, not providing enough support to slightly mature Monstera Deliciosa will hinder its growth and cause the heavier stems to snap off over time.
+Your chosen method is to your taste and the space you have for your plant.
+But remember, not providing enough support to mature Monstera Deliciosa slightly will hinder its growth and cause the heavier stems to snap off over time.

-The aerial roots on Monstera Deliciosa can be of many different colors, such as green, white and brown.
+The aerial roots on Monstera Deliciosa can be of many colors, such as green, white, and brown.
 As the aerial roots keep getting older, they will become darker and darker in color.

 Eventually, they will develop offshoots that will have other aerial roots on them.
 When the first aerial root begins to form, the young aerial root can look small with knobs or growth on the side of the stem.

-After a bit of time passes, these small knobs will start to grow much longer.
+After a little time passes, these small knobs will grow much longer.
 Some Monstera Deliciosa owners have even reported growing their aerial roots up to three feet long when kept indoors.

-When you propagate your plant, these aerial roots are an indication that the node on the plant would be a good choice.
-It is recommended that you cut beneath the node, where several aerial roots are present.
+When you propagate your plant, these aerial roots indicate that the node on the plant would be a good choice.
+You should cut beneath the node, where several aerial roots are present.

 But it is important to remember that aerial roots will never grow into regular underground roots.
-These aerial roots are different than the normal roots found underground.
+These aerial roots are different than the everyday roots found underground.

 Aerial roots are uncommon on young indoor Monstera Deliciosa plants.
 But as the plant ages, the aerial roots will eventually grow because the larger the plant gets, the more support it will require.